0x-2a/Intellij-Colors-Sublime-Monokai/README.md

 - Select Sublime Monokai as the theme in Settings -> Editor -> Colors & Fonts

 Latest Changes
+- Reduced brown hue from background
+- SCSS and SASS changes
 - Added support for Python
 - Updated to version 12 format